miro2cml/generator/ReadMe.md

 miro2cml is a compiler that generates a [Context Mapper](https://contextmapper.org/) file from a [Miro](https://miro.com/) board. miro2cml expects a specific Miro board template so that it can export the board in a meaningful way. miro2cml supports the following three Templates: [The User Story Map](https://miro.com/templates/user-story-map/), [The Bounded Context Canvas](https://github.com/ddd-crew/bounded-context-canvas) and [Event Storming](https://contextmapper.org/img/lakeside-mutual-event-storming-result.jpg).

-This ReadMe describes the installation.
-The tutorials and mapping heuristics are included in the prototype.
+This Readme describes the installation of the application miro2cml.
+The tutorials and mapping heuristics are included in the application.

 miro2cml is based on a Student Research Project by Timothée Moos and Saskia Stillhart.